polyipseity/comp-4321/README.md

 ## Important notices

+The program says it is `Finished` but does not end, just gets stuck:
 On Windows, after the program has finished, the CLI may freeze if the program finishes too quickly.
-This is a [CPython bug](https://github.com/python/cpython/issues/111604) which is out of our control.
-When the program shows `Finished` and the bug happens, just Ctrl+C to get out of it and ignore the stacktrace as the stacktrace is harmless.
+This is a [CPython bug](https://github.com/python/cpython/issues/111604) and is out of our control.
+Just Ctrl+C to get out of it and ignore the errors as they are harmless.

+If there is an error mentioning `requires a different Python`, for example `ERROR: Package 'egod-search' requires a different Python: 3.10.11 not in '>=3.11.0'`:
+Your Python version is outdated and does not support (features the code relies on)[https://stackoverflow.com/a/77247460].
+Please go to https://www.python.org/downloads/ and download the newest version of Python.

 ## FAQ